louietouie/louietouie.github.io/_drafts/2025-04-06-slam-toolbox-deepdive.markdown

 Questions
 - what defines a sufficient match?
 AKA how can the `bestResponse` be 0.0, each translation must have *some* score.
 - When running `use_response_expansion` loops, maybe add functitionality to not re-search the inner range?
 - Why is a `fine_search_angle_offset` parameter given?
-Once a coarse maximum score is found, don't we know that best score must be somewhere within the `coarse_angle_resolution` (and this is why `fineSearchOffset(coarseSearchResolution * 0.5)`, aka for translation, the offset is set to the resolution since we know the best score must be within the pixel)?
+Once a coarse maximum score is found, don't we know that best score must be somewhere within the `coarse_angle_resolution`?
+    - and this is why `fineSearchOffset(coarseSearchResolution * 0.5)`, aka for translation, the offset is set to the resolution since we know the best score must be within the pixel

 </div>